calenwalshe/calenwalshe.github.io/content/home/experience.md

   """

 [[experience]]
-  title = "Ph.D, Cognitive and Neural Sciences" company = "The University of Edinburgh" company_url = ""
+  title = "Ph.D in Cognitive and Neural Sciences" company = "The University of Edinburgh" company_url = ""
   location = "Edinburgh, Scotland"